opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 findCirclesGrid
 -------------------
-Finds the centers in the grid of circles.
+Finds centers in the grid of circles.

 .. ocv:function:: bool findCirclesGrid( InputArray image, Size patternSize, OutputArray centers, int flags=CALIB_CB_SYMMETRIC_GRID, const Ptr<FeatureDetector> &blobDetector = new SimpleBlobDetector() )

 .. ocv:pyfunction:: cv2.findCirclesGridDefault(image, patternSize[, centers[, flags]]) -> retval, centers

-    :param image: Grid view of source circles.
-It must be an 8-bit grayscale or color image.
+    :param image: grid view of input circles; it must be an 8-bit grayscale or color image.

-    :param patternSize: Number of circles per a grid row and column ``( patternSize = Size(points_per_row, points_per_colum) )`` .
+    :param patternSize: number of circles per row and column ``( patternSize = Size(points_per_row, points_per_colum) )``.

-    :param centers: Output array of detected centers.
+    :param centers: output array of detected centers.

-    :param flags: Various operation flags that can be one of the following values:
+    :param flags: various operation flags that can be one of the following values:

-            * **CALIB_CB_SYMMETRIC_GRID** Use symmetric pattern of circles.
+            * **CALIB_CB_SYMMETRIC_GRID** uses symmetric pattern of circles.

-            * **CALIB_CB_ASYMMETRIC_GRID** Use asymmetric pattern of circles.
+            * **CALIB_CB_ASYMMETRIC_GRID** uses asymmetric pattern of circles.

-            * **CALIB_CB_CLUSTERING** Use a special algorithm for grid detection.
+            * **CALIB_CB_CLUSTERING** uses a special algorithm for grid detection.
 It is more robust to perspective distortions but much more sensitive to background clutter.

-    :param blobDetector: FeatureDetector that finds blobs like dark circles on light background
+    :param blobDetector: feature detector that finds blobs like dark circles on light background.

 The function attempts to determine